 Diversity, Equity & Inclusion

 The mission of the Department of Educational Psychology is to cultivate a scholarly community in which everyone is welcomed, celebrated, and respected.
-We seek to:
+The department strives to train multiculturally competent professionals, and we are committed to diversity, equity, and inclusion in our teaching, research and service to our institution.
+We actively seek to foster an environment that promotes equity, intellectual diversity, integrity, reflection, and disciplined inquiry for all faculty, staff, and students.

 - Foster a new generation of leaders who appreciate the value of unique identities and experiences